sadikovi/olcPixelGameEngine-macos/README.md

 Normally the installation path is `/usr/X11` and it contains includes and libraries for X11 and OpenGL.

+## Run the example program

-Run this command to build the example program and then run it:
+Run this command to build and the example program and then run it:

 ```shell
 g++ -o olcExampleProgram olcExampleProgram.cpp \